EldritchCometh/neural_network_jupyter/README.md

 # Neural Networks: Building Deep Understanding

-This project is a tutorial designed to help learners understand the step-by-step process of building a neural network from scratch.
-The implementation is highly modular, emphasizing simplicity and clarity over optimization.
+This is a tutorial designed to help learners build deep understanding of neural networks by building one step-by-step from scratch.
+But, it's more than that.
+This implementation was painstakingly hand crafted to be the ultimate educational tool.
+Simplicity, clarity modularity are radically prioritized.
 The goal is to provide an approachable guide for individuals looking to grasp the fundamental concepts of neural networks and their components through Python code.

 ## Project Structure